Albert Raby

 Albert Anderson Raby (1933 – November 23, 1988) was a teacher at Chicago's Hess Upper Grade Center who secured the support of Martin Luther King Jr. to desegregate schools and housing in Chicago between 1965 and 1967.
 Raby was a part of the civil rights movement and helped create the Coordinating Council of Community Organizations (CCCO), the mission of the CCCO was to end segregation in Chicago schools.
 Raby tried to stay out of the media and public eye, which limited information known about him.

 Early life

-Albert Raby was born in Chicago, Illinois in 1933, dropping out of school in the eighth grade.
+Raby was born in Chicago, Illinois in 1933, dropping out of school in the eighth grade.
 He became involved in a union, and, after a stint in the army, earned his grammar school diploma at age 24.
 He went on to earn his high school diploma immediately after that.
 He attended day and evening school to earn his high school diploma.
 In 1960, he earned a teaching degree from Chicago Teachers College and entered the profession.